Click to Launch Fireworks - xelsed.ai

 }

-Switches from RGB to HSB color mode with values 0-255.
-HSB makes it easier to generate random vibrant colors by varying hue while keeping saturation and brightness high
+Switches p5's color system from default RGB to Hue-Saturation-Brightness with a 0-255 range, making it trivial to generate random vivid colors by just randomizing hue while keeping saturation and brightness maxed out.

 draw()